andures/qAeroChart/README.md

 # 🚀 qAeroChart

- Opensource ICAO charting solution built on QGIS, reimagining aeronautical charting with open-source power and QGIS precision.
+ Opensource aeronautical charting solution built on QGIS aimed at complying with ICAO SARPs, reimagining aeronautical charting with open-source power and QGIS precision.

 ***✈️ Built on QGIS.
 Designed to outfly legacy.***